Peace in everyday family life

 Mindfulness for a healthy family life: Why is it important?

-On the one hand, we should be aware that a stressful everyday life represents childhood for our children and this remains in their memory.
-If we manage to experience relaxed and beautiful moments through mindfulness rituals, we can create moments of remembrance and build healthy relationships.
-On the other hand, our body absolutely needs recovery after stressful phases to stay healthy.
-After all, we don't drive our car at full throttle all the time, do we?
+On the one hand, we should be aware that a stressful everyday life is what our children experience as their childhood and that this remains in their memory.
+If we succeed in experiencing relaxed and pleasant moments through mindfulness rituals, we can create moments to remember and build healthy relationships.
+On the other hand, our body absolutely needs rest after stressful periods to stay healthy.
+After all, we do not drive our car at full throttle all the time, do we?

 5 Mindfulness Tips for More Calm in Everyday Family Life